dontpanicdao/starknet-burner/docs/users/burner-in-action.md

 2. upgrade the argent-x account to an argent-x account that supports plugins
 3. withdraw some Starkpills from the Faucet.
 4. add the plugin that checks a specific signature to your account
-5. connect to the burner wallet and generate a session key
+5. connect to the starknet burner and generate a session key
 6. send the session key to the drone application that will help you to sign it and send a session token back to the application
-7. register the session token with the burner wallet
+7. register the session token with the starknet burner
-8. play with the wallet
+8. play with the starknet burner

 > Before you start, the current plugin is not secure and granting access to
-> the burner wallet will enable the user to use your account for any purpose.
+> the starknet burner will enable the user to use your account for any purpose.
 > For now, it is only available on the testnet (goerli) and you should use it
 > on a separate account.